“If God is for us, who can ever be against us?” Romans 8:31 NLT

-My thoughts and comments today are about “adversity.”
+My thoughts today are about “adversity and opposition.”

 Ever have times when you felt like everything was working against you?
-Anyone might feel like that on some occasion.
-Be careful; you could easily begin feeling sorry for yourself, which is a major waste of time and emotion.
+Everyone can feel like that on some occasion.
+Be careful; that’s when you could easily begin feeling sorry for yourself, but that is a major waste of your time and emotion.
 Life is not always fair, and the winds of circumstance are not always favorable.
 Time and circumstance happen to one and all.

-Your success in life does not depend upon the good fortune of favorable events.
+Your success in life is not the good fortune of favorable events.
 Everyone will have their share of laughter and tears; so will you!
-Tears are usually the result of troubling times and/or troublesome people.
+The tears are usually the result of troubling times and troublesome people.
 Be advised; Jesus warned that those experiences have the power to steal the word of God from your heart.
+Read Matthew 13:20-21 NIV.
 Jesus called such moments, “tribulation and persecution.”
-Your well-being comes from successfully handling such times and people.
-Read Matthew 13:20-21 NIV.
+Much of your success and well-being comes from how successfully you handle such times and people.

-When adversity – big or small – seems to beset you or opposition seems to array against you, ask yourself the same question Paul asked, “If God is for us, who can ever be against us?”
+When adversity – big or small – seems to beset you or opposition seems to array against you, ask yourself the same question Paul asked, “If God is for us, can ever be against us?”
 Romans 8:31 NLT.
-The Bible does not promise an exemption from challenging times and cantankerous people.
-Those are the experiences about which Paul refers.
-Life is more about those who are for you, than those against you.
-And God is for you.
+Let me first note what that verse is not saying, even if I wish it were.
+The Bible does not promise you exemption from challenging times and cantankerous people.
+In fact, Paul is addressing exactly such times.

 Paul asks some probing questions that expose the raw nerves, yet persevering faith, of a man that experienced the best and worst of everyday life.
 Read 2 Corinthians 1:8-10 NLT/6:4-10 NKJV.
 In his letter to Christ-followers in Rome, he asks, “Who dares accuse us . . who then will condemn us . . who can separate us . . does it mean He no longer loves us?”
 Romans 8:33-35 NLT.
-Your answers are more critically important than any of your questions.
+What questions do you ask, and what does your heart answer in response?